Free playbook Before you spend $50K on AI, run this audit

 Interest coverage ratio = EBIT ÷ Interest expense

 EBIT is earnings before interest and taxes.
-It’s money your core business makes, before you pay interest or taxes.
+It is the money your core business makes before you pay interest or taxes.
 Interest expense is all the interest you owe on your debt for the period.

-Manufacturing giants, infrastructure builders, and SaaS companies favor this metric.
-It helps them demonstrate the ability to service debt despite heavy upfront investments or significant amortization schedules.
+Manufacturing companies, infrastructure builders, and SaaS teams favor this metric.
+It helps demonstrate the ability to service debt despite heavy upfront investments or huge amortization schedules.
 Use this when you want to showcase raw earnings power without the noise of non-cash deductions.

 Fixed charge coverage ratio